Keep current with the happenings at St. Martin’s, check out our weekly Epistle!

 Don’t forget to sign up to volunteer at Paul’s Place.
 Check out the volunteer calendar for opportunities this month.

-Bible Challenge Group ~ Tuesdays
+Bible Challenge Group ~ Weekly on Tuesdays

 Join us in our challenge to read the Bible in a year.
 Tuesdays from 7:00-9:00 p.m. in St. Martin’s House.
 For questions and more details contact Cindy Neseth.